-Social determinants of health such as lower wages that contribute to poverty and lead to food insecurity; a car-centric built environment that contributes to poor physical health; and lack of specialized providers are factors underlying Berkshire County's higher rates of negative health behaviors in comparison with the Commonwealth (smoking, drinking, opioid use) and poorer health outcomes (cancer, heart disease, obesity, and diabetes).
-Until the causes of these health and mental health challenges are addressed, the region's residents will struggle to achieve their full potential.
+Social determinants of health such as lower wages that contribute to food insecurity; a car-centric built environment that disincentivizes walking and biking; and lack of specialized healthcare providers underlie Berkshire County's higher rates of negative health behaviors in comparison with the Commonwealth (smoking, drinking, opioid use) and poorer health outcomes (cancer, heart disease, obesity, and diabetes).
+Unless these determinants are addressed as part of a comprehensive public health response, the region's residents may struggle to reach their potential.